MantisSTS/Shodan_Recon/README.md

 Sometimes the IP address will not directly resolve to the web app and may require a domain name.
 That is where this tool may come in handy, especially when there is no PTR (Reverse DNS) record.

+## Usage

+* `pip install -r requirements.txt`
+* `python ./shodanrecon.py targets.txt`

+The script will write to two files: errors.txt and results.txt.

+`errors.txt` will show any errors which may have occured throughout the scan.

+`results.txt` will be the findings from the scan.

 ## Want to help?

 Just submit a pull-request or add an issue :)